kubernetes-csi/csi-driver-smb/deploy/example/disk/README.md

-## CSI driver vhd disk feature example
+## Azure File CSI driver vhd disk feature example
 Attach Azure disks in < 1 second.
 Attach as many as you want.
 Attach them where ever you want.
 VHD disk feature could mount Azure disks as Linux block device directly on VMs without dependency on the host.

  - performance